Eleonora di Garzia di Toledo: Married life

 For Leonora, the marriage brought both advantages and disadvantages.
 On the one hand, it cemented her relationship with one of the richest families in Europe and allowed her to remain at a court where women were often granted more freedom, or at least discretion, than elsewhere; on the other hand, Pietro was the least stable of the Medici offspring, exhibiting from an early age a cruel and disturbed temperament that troubled his parents.
 As a result, the marriage, unlike that of Cosimo and Eleonora, was never a physical and emotional success.
 In this it resembled that of Isabella de' Medici, whose protégée Leonora became, and Paolo Giordano I Orsini.
 Duke Cosimo had married his beloved daughter Isabella into the House of Orsini for political reasons, to strengthen his position on the borders of southern Tuscany.
 Although Isabella had two children by Paolo Giordano, she had chosen not to live at her husband's castle at Bracciano or in Rome, where he conducted his political and amorous affairs.
 Instead, with Cosimo's permission, she had remained in Florence, cultivating an artistic salon at her Villa Baroncelli in the south of the city, and discreetly taking lovers, notably Troilo Orsini, a cousin of her husband's.
 Leonora became part of Isabella's circle and renowned for her beauty and vivacity.
 Like Isabella, she sponsored charities and the arts, serving as the patron of the literary Accademia degli Alterati.
 Neglected by her husband, she also followed Isabella's example in taking lovers.
-Under the libertarian Cosimo, such behaviour was tolerated as long as discretion was maintained and the marriages reaped political advantages.
+Under the liberal Cosimo, such behaviour was tolerated as long as discretion was maintained and the marriages reaped political advantages.
 The women's respective husbands conducted affairs of their own, leading largely separate lives.

 Thus matters stood until the death of Cosimo, by then raised to the title of grand duke, in 1574.
-His successor, the reclusive Grand Duke Francesco, was, however, very different.
+His son and successor, the reclusive Grand Duke Francesco, was, however, very different.
 Though he maintained a mistress of his own, much to the distress of his wife, Joanna of Austria, Cosimo's eldest son was a much less sociable and tolerant ruler than his father.
 Rather than attend court and participate in the artistic life of Florence, he preferred to pursue science, often locking himself up in his laboratory in the Casino of San Marco to carry out experiments in alchemy, poisons, and porcelain-making.
-Unfortunately for Isabella, her brother did not look upon her lifestyle as indulgently as Cosimo.
+Unfortunately for Isabella, her brother did not look upon her lifestyle as indulgently as their father Cosimo.
 While he continued to cultivate the advantageous relations between her husband's house and Florence, he was less willing to turn a blind eye to the behaviour of Isabella and Leonora and to the complaints of their spouses, for whom their adultery was a question of honour rather than jealousy.
 Eleven years younger than Isabella, Leonora was somewhat less prudent in her amorous adventures.
 Neither woman, however, grasped the danger posed to them by the new regime or the extremity of the plotting that began to coil against them.